Updated on December 19, 2017 to include information about Ember.js 2.12-LTS.

 Deprecations in Ember Data 2.13

-Ember Data 2.13 deprecates the data-adapter, injectStore,
+Ember Data 2.13 deprecates the data-adapter

-transforms, and store Ember application initializers that Ember Data injects
+Ember application initializers that Ember Data injects

 into apps.
 The deprecation was proposed via an RFC,